kubedb/docs/docs/guides/zookeeper/quickstart/quickstart.md

 - `spec.version` is name of the ZooKeeperVersion crd where the docker images are specified.
 In this tutorial, a ZooKeeper 3.9.1 database is created.
 - `spec.storage` specifies PVC spec that will be dynamically allocated to store data for this database.
 This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
-- `spec.terminationPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `ZooKeeper` crd or which resources KubeDB should keep or delete when you delete `ZooKeeper` crd.
-If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.terminationPolicy` is set to `DoNotTerminate`.
+- `spec.deletionPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `ZooKeeper` crd or which resources KubeDB should keep or delete when you delete `ZooKeeper` crd.
+If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.deletionPolicy` is set to `DoNotTerminate`.

 > Note: `spec.storage` section is used to create PVC for database pod.
 It will create PVC with storage size specified in storage.resources.requests field.
 Don't specify limits here.
 PVC does not get resized automatically.